soxueren/atsd/api/sql/examples/regularize.md

 ### Fill: NAN

-Missing periods that cannot be interpolated are returned with `NaN` (Not a Number) value.
+Missing periods that cannot be interpolated are returned with the `NaN` (Not a Number) value.

 ```sql
 SELECT datetime, value FROM metric1